-2.2.1 Regulatory approval for enzymes
+2.3.1 Regulatory approval for enzymes

-FSANZ has concluded in its food technology assessment that Danisco's β-amylase meets its stated purpose as a processing aid in the production of maltose syrup.
+Based on its food technology assessment, FSANZ has concluded that this particular β -amylase meets its stated purpose as a processing aid in the manufacture of maltose syrup.

-From its risk assessment, FSANZ has further concluded that in the absence of any identifiable hazard, an ADI of 'not specified' is appropriate for the enzyme.
+Based on its risk assessment, FSANZ has further concluded that in the absence of any identifiable hazard, an ADI of 'not specified' is appropriate for this enzyme.
 The risk assessment also concluded that the enzyme itself is unlikely to pose an allergenicity or toxicity concern, aside from the possible presence of soy protein, a known allergen.

-Therefore, FSANZ prepared a draft variation to permit the use of this enzyme as a processing aid for its stated purpose.
+Therefore, FSANZ has decided to approve the draft variation proposed following assessment to permit the use of this enzyme as a processing aid for its stated purpose.

-2.2.2 Enzyme nomenclature
+2.3.2 Enzyme nomenclature

-FSANZ noted that the International Union of Biochemistry and Molecular Biology (IUBMB), the internationally recognised authority for enzyme nomenclature, uses the 'accepted' name 'β-amylase' for the enzyme with an EC number of EC 3.2.1.2 (IUBMB 2020).
+FSANZ noted that the International Union of Biochemistry and Molecular Biology (IUBMB), the internationally recognised authority for enzyme nomenclature, uses the 'accepted' name ' β -amylase' for the enzyme with an EC number of EC 3.2.1.2 (IUBMB 2020).
 This is the name that is used in the draft variation to the Code.

-β-Amylase (EC 3.2.1.2) is already listed in the tables to subsections S18-4(4) and S18-4(5) of the Code and, if approved, will be listed in the table to subsection in S18-9(3).
+β -Amylase (EC 3.2.1.2) is already listed in the tables to subsections S18-4(4) and S18-4(5) of the Code and will be listed in the table to subsection in S18-9(3).5

-2.2.3 Labelling requirements
+2.3.3 Labelling requirements

-In preparing a draft variation to permit the use of the enzyme as a processing aid, the generic exemption from listing processing aids in the statement of ingredients will apply to foods containing this processing aid.
+In deciding to approve the draft variation, FSANZ notes that the generic exemption from listing processing aids in the statement of ingredients will apply to foods containing this processing aid.

-2.2.3.1 Declaration of certain substances
+2.3.3.1 Declaration of certain substances

-As the enzyme is derived from soy, the risk assessment (section 3.3 of SD1 to this report) concluded that it may contain traces of allergenic soybean proteins.
-When soy is present, including when present as a processing aid or an ingredient or component of a processing aid, it must be declared in accordance with section 1.2.3-4 of Standard 1.2.3 (Information requirements - warning statements, advisory statements and declarations).
+As the enzyme is derived from soy, the risk assessment (section 3.3 of SD1 to this report) concluded that the enzyme preparation may contain traces of allergenic soybean proteins.
+When soy is present in a food for sale, including when present as an ingredient or component of a processing aid, it must be declared in accordance with Division 3 of Standard 1.2.3 (Information requirements - warning statements, advisory statements and declarations).
 There are requirements in Standard 1.2.1 (Requirements to have labels or otherwise provide information) as to how and where such declarations must be made.
 For example, if the food is food for retail sale and is not required to bear a label, the declaration must be displayed in connection with the display of the food or provided to the purchaser on request (see paragraph 1.2.1-9(7)(b)).